 Cohesion

 Holding New York Together.
-A Social Club Sparks Talks In The Subway
+A Social Club Sparks Talks in the Subway

 The idea of a Social Club in New York’s subway recognises the mass transit system as much more of a comfortable public space rather than as a means of transport.
 A holistic approach can make passengers return.